SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 System.out.println(centimeters);
 ```

-Let’s start the program and make sure that when a value in inches is entered we obtain a correct output in centimeters:
+Run the program and make sure that when entering a value in inches, we obtain a correct output in centimeters:

 ![](assets/chapter-2-1-images/04.Console-output-01.png)

-#### Testing in the Judge System
+#### Testing in the Judge system

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/649#1](https://judge.softuni.bg/Contests/Practice/Index/649#1).

-## Reading and Printing Text
+## Reading and printing text

 To read a text (string) from the console, again **we declare new variable** and use the standard **command for reading a text from the console**: